oscar-king/A-Decentralised-Digital-Identity-Architecture/readme.md

 This builds the image from the dockerfile located in the project root.

 ## Running
-2 shell scripts are included to start and stop the project.
+2 shell scripts are included to start and stop the project (bring up Hyperledger Fabric and Flask containers).
 To start the project, run `./start.sh`.
 To stop the project, run `./stop.sh`.
+After `start.sh` completes successfully, you can bring up and down the Flask containers only with `docker-compose down` and `docker-compose up --build -d`.

 ## Sockets
 The default configuration for the project is to have docker compose deploy all the containers locally on `localhost/0.0.0.0`.
 Additionally the endpoints for the specific entities are as follows: